Elizabeth-Jane Burnett: Career

-The Grassling, A Geological Memoir (2019) was a winner of the Penguin Random House WriteNow award.
+The Grassling: A Geological Memoir (2019) was a winner of the Penguin Random House WriteNow Award.

-She published 'Rivering', a pamphlet of poems, with Oystercatcher Press in 2019.

 In 2021, Burnett was commissioned by the National Trust to create a poem responding to nature observations made by members of the public.

+Awards

+Burnett was named in the 10th Anniversary Shortlist for the James Cropper Wainwright Prize, for her book of poetry, nature-writing, and memoire, Twelve Words for Moss.